descostesn/chromglycomethods/figure1/E/README.md

 ### Union of peaks

-Generate the gff file of the union of peaks by running:
+Generate the bed file of the union of peaks by running:

 ```
 Rscript union.R